RodolfoFerro/FacialRecognition/README.md

-# Facial recognition using Python + OpenCV
+# Fatial recognition using OpenCV

+This project illustrates how to create a face recognizer...